 Here is a great info guidebook for living in Korea:

-go to their main page and there are a lot of info as well.
+If you go to their main page, there is a lot of info there as well.